 - Guidelines on Cell Phone Forensics,Wayne Jansen, CFTTNIST, http://csrc.nist.gov/publications/nistpubs/800-101/SP800-101.pdf (retrieved 4/5/2009)

-Don L. Lewis is a Forensic Computer Analyst with the Lakewood, CO Police Department.
-Don began his Law Enforcement career in 1979 as a Crime Scene Photographer, and Photo Lab Technician.
-Don has been with the Lakewood PD for 20 years, the last six in computer forensics.
-Don provides consultation to individuals in law enforcement on the local and national level, trains personnel in conventional and digital imaging, analysis techniques, and procedures.
+Don L. Lewis is a High Tech Crimes Training Specialist with SEARCH Group Inc. Don began his Law Enforcement career in 1979 as a Crime Scene Photographer, and Photo Lab Technician.
+Don was with the Lakewood PD (Colorado) for 23 years, the last nine in computer forensics.
+Don provides training and consultation to individuals in law enforcement on the local and national level, in high tech crime investigations and analysis techniques.
 Don is the former Vice Chairman for the Scientific Working Group for Digital Evidence (SWGDE).
-Don may be reached at firstname.lastname@example.org.
+Don may be reached at email@example.com.